mum-never-proud/leven/README.md

 # leven

-js implementation of Levenshtein distance or minimum edit distance
+Implementation of Levenshtein distance or minimum edit distance in JS

 ## Demo

-check out <a href="https://mum-never-proud.github.io/text-similarity-analysis/">text similarity analysis using Cosine similarity and Levenshtein distance</a>!
+Check out <a href="https://mum-never-proud.github.io/text-similarity-analysis/">text similarity analysis using Cosine similarity and Levenshtein distance</a>!